zveronline/docker-sopds/README.md

 # Installation

-Pull the latest version of the image from the docker index.
-This is the recommended method of installation as it is easier to update image in the future.
-These builds are performed by the **Docker Trusted Build** service.
+Pull the latest version of the image from the docker.

 ```
 docker pull zveronline/docker-sopds:latest